Topsideboss2/carrental-project/README.md

 ## Introduction

-The main objective was to orchestrate a comprehensive and modernized deployment pipeline for a car rental web application, incorporating key DevOps and cloud engineering practices.
+The main objective was to orchestrate a comprehensive and modernized deployment pipeline for a carrental web application, incorporating key DevOps and cloud engineering practices.

 ### Services used: